Jarno458/TsRandomizer/ReadMe.md

 * Sometimes killing kitty boss does not correctly reward your item even when the item pickup message is shown
 * To prevent a crash, the pedistal after killing dad is now temporary not randomized anymore
 * Orb pedistal in room before emperor always spawn even if you didnt kill him yet
+* Gassmask can be in area like library or xarion caves where the use has to acces to as his only tp is the starter left one

 # Todo
 ##### Things i plan on doing in the future